rogerjdeangelis/utl-Why-does-the-vintage-Dell-I7-E6420-outperform-brand-new-Dell-I5-ultra-thin-Dell-laptop/README.md

             |_|
     ;

-    There aare eight facility x product groups.
-I split and run 8 tasks in parallel
+    There are eight facility x product groups.
+I split and ran 8 tasks in parallel

     Table                      Obs